LLNL/fudge/README.md

 FUDGE installations are now regularly tested on Github CI using Windows with the MinGW environment.
-Compiling C extensions on Windows may require an extra step: if command 'cc.exe' is not available, locate a C compiler and set environment variable CC to that compiler.
+Compiling C extensions on Windows may require an extra step: if command 'cc.exe' is not available, locate a C compiler and set environment variable CC to that compiler before running 'make' or 'pip install'.
 For example,
 ```
 set CC=gcc
 pip install git+https://github.com/LLNL/fudge.git